t3hmun/t3hmun.github.io.old/_posts/2015-11-09-bits-of-javascript.md

 ## `this`

+Every function has it's own `this` variable.

-### In a Method
+### `bind`

+A new function can be created that is explicitly bound to an object `boundFunc = func.bind(anObject)`, in which case `this` is set to the specified object.

+### Methods aand Functions

-Normally `this` refers to the object that the function is __called__ inside of.
-For a method `this` would be the object that it is defined in.
-For a function called in a method it would be the object of the method that it is called from.
-Keep in mind that if a method is assigned to a var it is no longer a method of that object, it becomes a normal function.
+In methods `this` refers to the object the method belongs to.
+Other functions, including functions in methods, default `this` to the global object (default to `undefined` in strict mode).
+Keep in mind that if a method is assigned to a var it is no longer a method of that object, it becomes a normal function with a default `this`.

 ```javascript
 var objA = {